r-dvl/blog/src/content/blog/jenkins-agent.md

 ## Use new Agent
 ---
-To use this new Agent in any Job just write the label introduced in the node:
+To use your new agent in a job, just reference the label you set for the node.

-Scripted Pipeline example:
+Example of a scripted pipeline:

 ```groovy
 package com.rdvl.jenkinsLibrary